Free expansion of a charged nanoparticle via electrostatic compensation

 $C^{-1}$ represents a geometric correction factor: its columns contain the combination of electrode voltages which yield a force along one trap axis at a time.
 The entries of $C^{-1}$ could be determined by measuring the response to an electronic harmonic drive applied to the various axes in independent detections~\cite{Zhu2023}.
 Alternatively, one could design the electrodes to geometrically minimize the contribution of cross-talk, as has recently been demonstrated in the context of feedback cooling~\cite{gosling2025}.

 Instead, we developed a method which can be used with arbitrary 3D electrode configurations, is robust to unstable mechanical frequencies and is calibration-free.
 Just like for the harmonic drive method, it requires that each detection is primarily sensitive to motion along one trap axis.
-We determine the magnitude of the various cross-talk terms by cooling a given mode with the appropriate set of electrodes (e.g., the $z$ mode with the $z$ electrodes with a voltage $V_{z'}^z$) and then measuring the amplitude required to "cross-cool" the same mode via an orthogonal set of electrodes (e.g. via the cross-talk of the $x$ electrodes, $V_{x'}^z$).
+We determine the magnitude of the various cross-talk terms by cooling a given mode with the appropriate set of electrodes (e.g., the $z$ mode with the $z$ electrodes with a voltage $V_{z'}^z$) and then measuring the voltage required to "cross-cool" the same mode to the same amplitude via an orthogonal set of electrodes (e.g. via the cross-talk of the $x$ electrodes, $V_{x'}^z$).
 The feedback signal for cooling is obtained via a phase-locked loop locked to the mode of interest, and the mode amplitude is monitored by demodulating this phase-locked loop with the detection signal.

-This procedure yields equations of the form $C_{x'i}V_{x'} = C_{y'i}V_{y'} = C_{z'i}V_{z'}$ for each trap axis $i \in \{x, y, z\}$, which are then used to determine the entries of $C^{-1}$ up to three scale factors given by $C_{i'i}$.
-The resulting columns of $C^{-1}$ is then used to apply voltages in the correct proportion such that the resulting force is along a given trap axis, allowing us to perform the compensation scans iteratively for each axis.
+This procedure yields equations of the form $C_{x'i}V_{x'}^i = C_{y'i}V_{y'}^i = C_{z'i}V_{z'}^i$ for each trap axis $i \in \{x, y, z\}$, which are then used to determine the entries of $C^{-1}$ up to three scale factors given by $C_{i'i}$.
+The resulting columns of $C^{-1}$ then define the proportion of voltages needed to apply a force along a given trap axis, thus allowing us to perform compensation scans iteratively for each axis.